You are here

 With trips, cultural events, hikes, parties, and more, the German Culture Club is a student-run organization for all things related to German language and culture.
 In addition, club members participate in our German Stammtisch, which gives students and community members a chance to speak German and meet new people in an informal setting.

-The German Studies program at UMD has a strong team of engaged, motivated and talented faculty, who are dedicated teachers and researcher.
+The German Studies program at UMD has a strong team of engaged, motivated and talented faculty, who are dedicated teachers and researchers.
 Our faculty members work to create a solid curriculum based in research and in line with national and international standards.
 Recent highlights include Dr. Dan Nolan’s work with the UMD Mobile Language Learning Group, which develops apps for language learning.
 (For a brief video introduction, click here.)
 He also recently developed and taught a new course titled Sustainability in German-speaking Cultures.
 That course brought German Studies students into contact with members of the Climate Smart Municipalities program.
 By learning from and contributing to this valuable exchange between five cities in Germany and Minnesota, students were able to see how knowledge of the past and in-depth cultural study can impact the way we work on contemporary issues.

 Recent UMD Graduates Job Placement Data & Employers

 Here's a sampling of positions German Studies B.A. grads have attained six months to one year after graduation.